Skip to main content

 Benefits of regularizing your migration status

-• Access to social aid such as scholarships, housing bonds, educational programs and other types of subsidies that the Costa Rican State provides regularly or in emergency situations.
+• Access to social assistance such as scholarships, housing bonds, educational programs and other types of subsidies provided by the Costa Rican government on a regular basis or in emergency situations.

 • More and better employment options.